Approximately 784 students finished school with a degree in Physics from 27 degree programs available in California.

 Harvey Mudd College is among your top options if you want to study Physics.
 With 27 students enrolled, physics is quite a popular major at Harvey Mudd College.
 This school is situated in the suburban region of Claremont, California, near to stores and other amusement.

-If you are considering General engineering, you are in excellent company.
-It is the most well liked major at this college.
 You shouldn't be concerned about affording Harvey Mudd College; 73.0% of their undergraduates get some form of financial aid.
+This school requires first-year students to live on-campus.
 Go on a virtual tour to learn more about HMC Claremont.

 It is hard to find a better school than University of California - Berkeley if you wish to pursue Physics as a major.
 University of California - Berkeley offers graduate degrees in physics for those interested in an advanced degree.
 Placed in Berkeley, California, this institution is a logical option for students who enjoy the thrill of a popular city.